alleyinteractive/wp-block-converter/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require alleyinteractive/wp-block-converter
 ```

+This project is built to be used in a WordPress environment, so it is recommended to use this package in a WordPress plugin or theme.
+Using it in isolation is not supported at this time.

 ## Usage